zeeeengxin/42-libft/README.md

 I forgot to put one of the functions’ prototype in libft.h when I submitted this project, so ...

+### The Norme ###
+All projects must be written in C and must be according to the Norme coding standard.
+See Norme.en.pdf

 ### 42 University @Silicon Valley ###

 This is one of the 42 University projects.